khoo-jeremy/Tensorflow-Deep-Learning/README.md

 ![image](assets/capture1_2.JPG)

 ## Fully connected neural networks
-Involves building the architecture of a simple neural network.
+This assignment includes the building the architecture of a simple neural network.
 Though simple, this implementation utilizes weights corresponding to every input in the matrix multiplication (and is thus fully connected) and inserts a non-linear ReLU operation in between the two layers, increasing the capacity of the network to generalize to new examples.
 Shown below is the architecture used:

 ![image](assets/capture2_1.jpg)